VincentLaisney/v_mpfr/README.md

 # V_mpfr is a MPFR porting to V #

-## This is highly experimental ##

-The MPFR is the GNU Multiprecision Floating-point Computations with _correct rounding_.
+The MPFR is the [GNU Multiprecision Floating-point](https://www.mpfr.org/) Computations with _correct rounding_.

-See the test file mpfr_test.v to examples

-The documentation is to be taken from the original MPFR documents: [mpdf.pdf](https://www.mpfr.org/mpfr-current/mpfr.pdf)
+The documentation is to be taken from the original MPFR documents: [mpdf.pdf](https://www.mpfr.org/mpfr-current/mpfr.pdf).

+For the usage, see the docs folder.

 ## API ##
-See the docs folder.
+See the test file mpfr_test.v to examples.

 The Api has been adaptated to the naming of V. The routines ending in _ui, _si and _d have been renamed in _u64, _i64 and _f64.